DS202-at-ISU/lab-1-team4/README.md

 Canvas (only one submission per team) to signal to the instructors that you are done with your submission.

+12.2

+Henry Tang: Since repository was done, didn’t need to do anything but clone

+12.3

+12.4

 Caleb Moe: This is a line from RStudio

+Norah Wade: This is a line from RStudio:)

+Henry Tang: This is a line from RStudio